thymol/thymol-node-server/README.md

                        The value of this control defaults to "false", so "data-thymol-load" scripts are ignored by default.

     resetPerRequest: this is a boolean control, if set to "true", the server will reset all internal configuration on receipt of every new request.
 (This is used by Thymol automated integration tests).

- You can also use the configuration file to "fine tune" the jQuery configuration using the jQueryConfiguration initialiser (properties of this object are set on jQuery instances).

-For example using:

-    jQueryConfiguration: {
-      support: {
-        cors: true
-      }
-    }

- Will set the "support.cors" property of jQuery instances to "true" (you may need to do this if you're using jQuery 1.x.x).

 Operation
 ---------